Arshdeep-Singh-Boparai/DCASE2022_Challenge/README.md

 This is a repostiory inteded for DCAE2022 Task 1: Low-Complexity Acoustic Scene Classification.
 The log-mel features can be downloaded in a numpy file format from this link: https://drive.google.com/drive/folders/1227rrHGJ6GBj63FwWTx3r-qK4yILm1pZ?usp=sharing

+The link to pruning procedure is : https://gitlab.surrey.ac.uk/as0150/passive-pruning

 # DCASE2022_qunatized_evaluation.py